henomis/lingoose/README.md

 ```

 ## Usage
-Please refer to the [prompt example](prompt/examples/cmd/main.go) to see how to use the prompt.
+Please refer to the [examples directory](examples/) to see how to use the prompt.

 ## Features

+🟢 ready | 🟡 developing | 🔴 not started

-- ✅ Prompts
+- 🟢 Prompts
-    - ✅ Prompt Templates
+    - 🟢 Prompt Templates
-    - ✅ Examples
+    - 🟢 Prompt Examples
-    - ✅ Serialization
+    - 🟢 Prompt Serialization
-    - ✅ Chat Prompt Templates
+    - 🟢 Chat Prompt Templates
+    - 🔴 Output parser
+    - 🔴 Output variables
+- 🟡 LLM
-- ❌ Pipelines
+- 🔴 Pipelines
-- ❌ Agents
+- 🔴 Agents